Prostate cancer has an emotional impact on every man living with

 through your local prostate cancer support group or our online

 community.
-If you'd rather speak one-to-one, try our telephone peer
+If you'd rather speak one-to-one, try our telephone One-to-one

 Ask about counselling - a lot of men find it useful.
 Counsellors

-are trained to listen, help you to understand your feelings and
+are trained to listen and can help you to find your own ways to

 If you feel anxious or depressed:

 - Tell someone how you are feeling - your GP or doctor or nurse

 - Learning ways to relax such as yoga or meditation could help

 - Exercise might ease feelings of anxiety or depression.